asciamanna/asciamanna.github.io/_drafts/data-classes-and-feature-envy.md

 ## What about Parameter Objects?

 Those who know the _**Introduce Parameter Object**_ refactoring pattern (http://wiki.c2.com/?ParameterObject) may wonder why it's a recommended refactoring if data objects are problematic.
 A Parameter Object encapsulates multiple parameters, alleviating the _**Long Parameter List**_ code smell.

-It's all about making incremental improvements to a code base.
+Although Parameter Objects are data objects their introduction incrementally improves the code they are found in.
 Parameter Objects often increase cohesion and create a more change resilient interface for method signatures.
-When several parameters are passed around to multiple objects and methods it is often an indicator of an abstraction not yet realized.
+When several parameters are passed together to multiple objects and methods it is often an indicator of an abstraction not yet realized.
 Introducing a parameter object groups data together that belongs together.
 Once this data is grouped and has a unifying name, behavior that belongs with the data often becomes apparent.